 1. Determining Product Status.
-The rule does not contain a definition of “product,” although the SEC has provided some guidance as to what constitutes a product.
+The rule does not contain a definition of product, although the SEC has provided some guidance as to what constitutes a product.

 The SEC has indicated in an FAQ that, for purposes of the rule, capital equipment, such as tools and machines, or other equipment used in the manufacture of products that is resold is not a product of the manufacturer of the products produced with the equipment.

 A question that arises for some service businesses is whether physical items related to providing the service are products within the meaning of the rule.
-The SEC has provided some guidance in this regard, noting that a company is not required to report on conflict minerals contained in equipment that it manufactures or contracts to manufacture to the extent that the equipment is used for a service provided by the company and the equipment:
+The SEC has provided some guidance in this regard, noting that a company is not required to report on conflict minerals contained in equipment that it manufactures or contracts to manufacture to the extent that the equipment is used for a service provided by the company and the equipment: is

-is retained by the service provider;
+Retained by the service provider;

-is to be returned to the service provider; or
+To be returned to the service provider; or

-is intended to be abandoned by the customer following the terms of service.
+Intended to be abandoned by the customer following the terms of service.

 2. Inclusion of Conflict Minerals in the Product.
 For a product to be in-scope, the conflict minerals must be contained in the product.
 There is no de minimis exception or threshold amount of conflict minerals that must be present in a product.
 Even trace amounts of conflict minerals can trigger the application of the rule.

 The materials content of a product is not always obvious from a visual inspection.
-As part of its determination, a company often will review materials content data forms, supplier declaration forms, engineering specifications, bills of material and/or product part codes.
+As part of its determination, a company often will review materials content data forms, supplier declaration forms, engineering specifications, bills of material, and/or product part codes.
 Companies often will need to reach out to suppliers to determine whether there is 3TG content in the product components that they supply.

-The SEC has indicated in an FAQ that packaging or containers used in the display, transport or sale of a product are not considered part of the product.
+The SEC has indicated in an FAQ that packaging or containers used in the display, transport, or sale of a product are not considered part of the product.
 This is the case even if the packaging is necessary to preserve the product up to and following the product’s purchase.
 However, packaging and containers are considered to be a product to the extent that the company manufactures and sells packaging or containers independent of the product that is ultimately included in the manufactured packaging or container.